Jeremy wishes he were an Okie from Muskogee.

 Because, as you know, it is the place where even squares can have a ball.
-Despite this, Jeremy does originally hail from Hennessey, OK, a very small town named after a poor Irish bastard who happened to be at the wrong place at the wrong time.
+Despite this, Jeremy does originally hail from a very small Oklahoma town named after a poor Irish bastard who happened to be at the wrong place at the wrong time.

-Aside from brief stints as a municipal pool lifeguard or fence builder for a pork farming corporation, Jeremy spent his time as a broadcast engineer, director and producer1 at a low-power UHF station before making a portfolio and nosing his way into the advertising industry in 1999.
+Aside from brief stints as a municipal pool lifeguard or fence builder for a pork farming corporation, Jeremy spent his time as a broadcast engineer, director and producer at a low-power UHF station before nosing his way into the advertising industry in 1999.
 Since then, Jeremy’s work has won multiple local, regional and national ADDY Awards.

 Jeremy has a wonderful family that is incredibly understanding and supporting of all his ADHD-fragmented thinking.